dscripka/paraitus/README.md

   streaming: True  # whether to stream the responses from the LLM provider API
 ```

 Paraitus has built-in support for many different LLM providers, and can be easily extended to others.
-Supported values for the `api_type` parameter in the config file are `Anthropic, OpenAI, Mistral, Cohere`.
+Supported values for the `api_type` parameter in the config file are currently `Anthropic` and `OpenAI`.

 ## Usage